dih2-rowa/programhandler/README.md

 The software itself has to be installed directly on the robot and .here it takes over the functions for sending and receiving robot programs.

 ### Robot Program Handler - Client
+The robot program handler - client serves as a communication bridge between the individual components.
+The interface to the OCB was realised via a specially developed API.
+The communication between client and server is done over TCP/IP.
+Furthermore, the client takes over the program transfer between file server and robot.

 ### File Server
+The file server is used to make robot programs available to several processing centres.

 ## Test NGSI V2 API with VS code and docker desktop
 ### VScode Extensions used